 For Native Americans living on tribal reservations, it can be challenging to obtain a mortgage because of land-use or ownership restrictions that can make it more difficult to insure a loan.
 While not a loan in and of itself, MaineHousing’s Indian Housing Mortgage Insurance Program provides mortgage insurance for loans for property on tribal land, which removes some of the lending risk.
 The eligibility requirements for this program include:

 - Borrower must appear on the annual census of the Passamaquoddy Tribe or Penobscot Nation, and property must be on the Penobscot Tribal Reservation, the Indian Township Passamaquoddy Reservation or the Pleasant Point Passamaquoddy Reservation

-- Borrower must meet credit, debt-to-income ratio and employment requirements
+- Borrower must meet credit, DTI ratio and employment requirements

 - Financing must be to either buy or improve an existing or manufactured home or build a new home (or, for current homeowners, to refinance to a lower rate)

-- Borrower must have funds for closing costs
+- Borrower must have funds for the down payment and closing costs